12 Painless Ways to Save Money on a Tight Budget

 With these living on a tight budget tips, across every income level, there are ways to save money.

-Everyone has the reasons for wanting to save money.
+Everyone has reasons they want to save money.

 You can learn how to save money when you are broke and how to save money on a low income.